 - Galactose: is generally found as the other half of lactose (milk sugar) and is less sweet than glucose.
 Interestingly, galactose is a component of the antigens found on the surface of red blood cells that determine your blood type.

 - Glucose: occurs naturally in fruits and plant juices and is the primary product of photosynthesis but can also be manufactured from starch by enzymatic hydrolysis.
-It was originally found in grapes and is similar in structure to dextrose (manufactured from corn starch).
+It was originally found in grapes and dextrose (manufactured from corn starch) is similar in structure.

 - Lactose: (galactose + glucose) occurs naturally milk.
 It is broken down into its constituent parts by the enzyme lactase during digestion.
 Children have this enzyme but some adults no longer form it and they are unable to digest lactose.
 The ability of adults to produce lactase is known as lactase persistence and people who are lactose-intolerant can consume some dairy products (eg, some yogurts and cheeses) because the fermentation process converts lactose into lactic acid.
 Bacteria in the microbiome may also help to digest lactose.